Eris Morn: Appearances

-Promotion and merchandise
+Promotion and reception

 Eris Morn is featured prominently in promotional efforts for various story-driven expansions and downloadable content (DLC) of the Destiny series.
 At a 2015 panel hosted by IGN, Gorrondona performed in-character during a live voice read which re-enacts a cutscene from The Taken King.
 The character has also been subject to merchandise.
-In 2020, Tubbz Cosplaying released a line of toy duck figurines themed after Destiny characters, which include the likes of Eris Morn and Cayde-6.
+In 2020, TUBBZ released a line of cosplaying duck figurines themed after Destiny characters, which include the likes of Eris Morn and Cayde-6.
 Along with the Drifter and the Exo Stranger, Eris Morn is part of a collection of character statues by Numskull Design released in 2021.